aboutcode-org/aboutcode/docs/source/aboutcode-toolkit/specification.rst

 supported.

-The tool processing an ABOUT file or CSV/JSON input will issue an error when a field name occurs more than once in the input file (as for any other ignored field).
+The tool processing an ABOUT file or CSV/JSON input will issue an error when a field name occurs more than once in the input file.

 Field referencing a file